Reinhard Meyer zu Bentrup

-Reinhard Meyer zu Bentrup (born 22 May 1939) is a German farmer and politician.
+Reinhard Meyer zu Bentrup (22 May 1939 – 13 August 2024) was a German politician of the Christian Democratic Union (CDU).
 He was born in Gadderbaum-Bielefeld.

 Life

-Meyer zu Bentrup is a farmer.
-He has a farm in Brönninghausen-Bielefeld.
-At the universities in Berlin and in Bonn he studied agriculture.
-He is a member of the party CDU.
+Meyer zu Bentrup was a farmer.
+He had a farm in Brönninghausen-Bielefeld.
+At the universities in Berlin and Bonn he studied agriculture.
+He was a member of the party CDU.
 From 1976 to 1994 Meyer zu Bentrup was a member of the German Bundestag.
-He is married.
+He was married.